Santosh1176/90DaysOfDevOps/CI-CD/GitOps/38-Cd with-fluxcd.md

   --personal
   --components-extra=image-automation-controller,image-reflector-controller
   ```
   It will create a gitrepository by name `gitops-demo`, generate manifests and install various FluxCD components in the Flux-system namespace.
+The `--components-extra` argument here, will install additional Flux components, `image-automation-controller` and `image-reflector-controller` to our cluster that are required for performing some Image Aupdate and Automation required for our CD workflow.

   ```bash
   ► connecting to github.com